swiftly-solution/documentation/docgen/output/events/gameevents/onroundtimewarning.md

 ---

 # OnRoundTimeWarning
-This event is triggered when round_time_warning is triggered
+This event is triggered when round_time_warning is triggered.
 ::: tabs
 @tab Lua
 ```lua